gumaerc-testorg/15.071-spring-2017/content/pages/text-analytics/assignment-5/detecting-vandalism-on-wikipedia.md

 table(wikiTest4$Vandal, predictTestCART4)

-The accuracy of the model is (595+241)/(595+23+304+241) = 0.7188306.

-CheckShow Answer

 ## Problem 3.2 - Using Non-Textual Data

 There is a substantial difference in the accuracy of the model using the meta data.
 Is this because we made a more complicated model?

 Plot the CART tree.
 How many splits are there in the tree?

-Exercise 14

-&nbsp;Numerical Response&nbsp;

-Explanation

-You can plot the tree with prp(wikiCART4).
-The first split is on the variable "Loggedin", the second split is on the number of words added, and the third split is on the number of words removed.

-By adding new independent variables, we were able to significantly improve our accuracy without making the model more complicated!

-CheckShow Answer

 - {{% resource_link "81eae0fd-28f2-8733-6b79-2210ba33dfbb" "Back: Assignment 5" %}}
 - {{% resource_link "f9baad34-7f95-6b6f-8608-66551433d510" "Continue: Automating Reviews in Medicine" %}}